karltayeb/gibss/README.md

 pip install gibss
 ```

-Alternatively, you can install the latest version available on GitHub by cloning or downloading this repository, then running pip:
+Alternatively, you can install the latest version available on GitHub
+by cloning or downloading this GitHub repository, then running pip:

 ```bash
 git clone https://github.com/karltayeb/gibss.git